lee0c/lee0c.github.io/_posts/2024-08-10-rescue-trans-rescue.md

 ## The Exhibit

 will be an online art sale and fundraiser.
+There will be a method of signing up for TR’s email list and a method for direct donation as well as sales.

 ---